Being a Digital Nomad in Ericeira: Everything you Need To Know

 Nestled just 35km west of Lisbon, Ericeira is far enough to feel like an escape but close enough to be practical.
 You can hop on a bus or hire a car and be in the capital within an hour, making it easy for visa runs, airport access, or a quick city break.

-But itโs not just about waves.
-The town is filled with cobblestone streets, indie boutiques, beachfront cafรฉs, and a surprisingly diverse food scene.
-From plant-based brunches to local seafood joints, thereโs no shortage of flavour here.
+But it’s not just about waves.
+The town is filled with cobblestone streets, indie boutiques, beachfront cafés, and a surprisingly diverse food scene.
+From plant-based brunches to local seafood cafes, there’s no shortage of flavour here.

 Despite its small size, Ericeira is packed with things to do.
-Think surf lessons, yoga flows, DJ nights, breathwork workshops, beach clean-ups, and pop-up art shows all happening in one week.
+Think surf lessons, yoga lessons, DJ nights, breathwork workshops, beach clean-ups, and pop-up art shows all happening in one week.

-Thereโs a constant hum of energy, yet it never feels overwhelming.
-Itโs the kind of place you can choose to chill out, or to go wild without experiencing FOMO.
+There’s a constant hum of energy, yet it never feels too overwhelming.
+It’s the kind of place you can choose to chill out, or to go wild, and whichever one you choose you are pretty much garueteed a great time!

-If youโre someone who values nature, community, and balance, Ericeira offers the perfect foundation for a digital nomad lifestyle that feels both productive and inspired.
+If you’re someone who values nature, community, and balance, Ericeira offers the perfect foundation for a digital nomad lifestyle that feels both productive and relaxing.

 Where to Stay as a Digital Nomad in Ericeira